tigerbeetle/tigerbeetle/src/clients/dotnet/README.md

 var filter = new AccountFilter
 {
     AccountId = 2,
+    UserData128 = 0, // No filter by UserData.
+    UserData64 = 0,
+    UserData32 = 0,
+    Code = 0, // No filter by Code.
     TimestampMin = 0, // No filter by Timestamp.
     TimestampMax = 0, // No filter by Timestamp.
     Limit = 10, // Limit to ten transfers at most.